• Skip to primary navigation

 Non-Celiac Gluten Sensitivity vs. Celiac Disease

-If you don’t have celiac disease, but still suspect gluten is up to no good in your body, you are not alone.
-Eighteen million people claim to be “gluten sensitive,” and this number continues to rise in the U.S. and worldwide every day.
+Eighteen million people in the U.S. are “gluten intolerance,” and this number continues to rise in the U.S. and worldwide every day.

-Despite what many so-called “experts” and naysayers say, non-celiac gluten sensitivity is real, and a growing number of research suggests as much.
+Despite what many so-called “experts” and naysayers say, non-celiac gluten sensitivity is real, and a growing number of research suggest as much.

 In fact, emerging research clearly shows that gluten intolerance, while not an autoimmune disorder, can still wreak havoc in the body and lead to a slew of symptoms similar to celiac disease symptoms.

-One such study shows that gluten causes intestinal permeability in all humans, regardless if you have celiac disease, gluten sensitivity or neither disorder.
+One such study shows that gluten causes intestinal permeability in all humans, regardless if you have celiac disease, gluten sensitivity, or neither disorder.
 Let that sink in for a minute.
-Everyone who eats gluten experiences some sort of intestinal inflammation or leaky gut.
+Everyone who eats gluten experiences some intestinal inflammation or leaky gut.

-Persistent inflammation in the gut is, no doubt, a precursor to all sorts of disease, including but not limited to autoimmune disease, cancer, diabetes and more.
-(Read: Can Celiac Disease Kill You?)
+Persistent inflammation in the gut is, no doubt, a precursor to all sorts of diseases, including but not limited to autoimmune disease, cancer, diabetes, and more.

 Symptoms of Non-Celiac Gluten Sensitivity